samtupy/nvgt/doc/src/advanced/Plugin Creation.md

 The first thing that you probably noticed was this include directive which includes "../../src/nvgt_plugin.h".
 Why there?
 While this will be described later, the gist is that NVGT's build setup already has some infrastructure set up to build plugins.
 NVGT's github repository has a plugin folder, and in there are folders for each plugin.
 This example is using such a structure.
 We will talk more in detail about this later, but for now it is enough to know that nvgt_plugin.h does not include anything else in nvgt's source tree, and can be safely copy pasted where ever you feel is best for your particular project (though we do recommend building plugins with NVGT's workspace).

 The next oddity here, why doesn't the plugin_main function declaration include a return type?
 This is because it is a macro defined in nvgt_plugin.h.
-It is required because the name of the entry point will internally changed based on whether you are compiling your plugin statically or dynamically.
+It is required because the name of the entry point will internally change based on whether you are compiling your plugin statically or dynamically.
 If you are building your plugin as a shared library, the function that ends up exporting is called nvgt_plugin.
 However since one of course cannot link 2 static libraries with the same symbol names in each to a final executable, the entry point for a static plugin ends up being called nvgt_plugin_\<plugname\> where \<plugname\> is replaced with the value of the NVGT_PLUGIN_STATIC preprocessor define (set at plugin build time).
 In the future even dynamic libraries may possibly contain the plugin name in their entry point function signatures such that more than one plugin could be loaded from one dll file, but for now we instead recommend simply registering functions from multiple plugins in one common entry point if you really want to do that.

 Finally, remember to call prepare_plugin(shared) as the first thing in your plugin, and note that if your entry point does not return true, this indicates an error condition and your plugin is not loaded.